wholder/MegaTinyIDE/resources/documentation/programmers.md

 ## USB/Serial-based Programmers<a name='UpdiProg'></a>

 With the addition of a few components, it's possible to use a USB/Serial adapter as a UPDI programmer.
-The following circuit can be used with a CH340-based adapter board to build one:
+The following circuit can be used with a USB/Serial adapter board, such as as one based on the CH340, to build one:

 <p align="center"><img src="images/UpdiProg.png"></p>

+Note: this approach only supports the following basic programming functions and not debugging:

+ + Read Flash
+ + Disassemble Flash
+ + Program Flash
+ + Read/Modify Fuses
+ + Read/Modify EEPROM
+ + Read/Modify USERROW
+ + Identify Device